checkly/docs.checklyhq.com/site/content/docs/browser-checks/playwright-test.md

 > regardless of whether the check is passing or failing.
 For scheduled check runs traces are only preserved when the check failed.

 ### Video recordings
 When a `@playwright/test` test case fails, Checkly will record a video for each page navigation and make it available in the UI.
-It is a great tool to get a first look of the actions and their outcome to identify what failed quickly, and to visualize regressions.
+It is a great tool to get a first look of the actions and their outcome to quickly identify what failed, and to visualize regressions.

 Here's an example of a Playwright Test script that fails, and provides a video of the test sequence.